hyperledger/fabric-samples/README.md

 To install the basic asset transfer chaincode on a local Fabric network, follow the [Using the Fabric test network](https://hyperledger-fabric.readthedocs.io/en/release-2.2/test_network.html) tutorial

+**Note:** these instructions should work with the release-2.2 branch of `fabric-samples` but later versions require some changes

 To build and start the sample REST server, you'll need to [download and install an LTS version of node](https://nodejs.org/en/download/)

 Clone this repository and change to the `fabric-rest-sample/asset-transfer-basic/rest-api-typescript` directory before running the following commands